Housing Benefit Policy

 Suitabilty

-Are they suitable for the property?
+Will this property actually suit you?
 For example, a family of six isn’t ideal in a two bed family house.
-A long term unemployed tenant will not be a good fit in a house of working professionals or with students – their tenancy expectations may not fit in with shared house where the property is re-let to a new group every academic year.
+A long term non working tenant will not be a good fit in a house of working professionals or students so applicants should think about the type of house they are looking for before they apply.

 Affordabilty